 Targeting allows you to reach people who are searching for your content and who are ready to actively engage.
 Targeting is an important part of promoted ads because, without it, you'll have less interest.

-Pinterest has six targeting options that you can use singularly or combine together for a unique targeting approach.
+Pinterest has several targeting options that you can use singularly or combine together for a unique targeting approach.

 - Audiences combine your customer knowledge with behavioral insights from Pinterest.
 If someone has recently bought something from your site or engaged with your Pinterest content, this allows you to target that person for an ad.

 - Keywords show your ad to someone who is searching for that kind of content.
 If you set specific keywords like "tropical vacation" or "apple pie recipes", your ads will target people searching for those things.

 - Interests target people based on the types of content they regularly engage with.
 Your apple pie recipe ads would most likely be served to people who have an interest in baking or preparing for Thanksgiving.

 - Expanded will provide you with additional interest and keywords based on your ad's content and who you're trying to reach.

 - Demographics allows you to select a specific location, language, device, or gender.

 - Placements gives you the option to choose where your ad is delivered.
 If you don't want your promoted Pins to show up when someone is browsing, and only appear in search results, you can specify that here.